yachi98/necleus-project/Readme.md

 ## Necleus

-This is a JavaScript web application that replicates a Hubspot module.
+This is a JavaScript web application that replicates a Necleus website.

 ## Features